 Use a wider aperture and blur out the background.
 Lines of trees can add depth to a photo when a shallow depth of field is applied.
 Get the kids to pick some flowers to hunt for creepy crawlies.

 Get more tips about photographing kids here.

 If you’re like us and love a spring walk through local woodland, remember that the level of contrast is low as the light will struggle to penetrate the forest canopy.
 Because of this colour of the foliage will be more muted so you either saturate it further in editing – or use a polariser filter instead.

 With that said the low contrast dappled woodland lighting looks attractive to the eye.
 But be aware because since it isn’t as powerful it can make pools of light harder to register on the sensor making it less interesting in the final image.

 Going back to those wonderful spring flowers, it’s important to use the right lens to show off their fantastic wash of colour.
 Don’t assume you need a wide lens because of the breadth of the spread.
 Instead look at it more creatively – if it’s a field of bluebells, for example, one flower is will be similar to the next – so do we really need to photograph them all?

-How about shooting from further back with a longer lens (a telephoto or long zoom), which will compress the gaps between flowers, if shot from a lower angle and bluebells would look densely packed.
+How about shooting from further back with a longer lens (a telephoto or long zoom), which will compress the gaps between flowers, if shot from a lower angle, and bluebells would look densely packed.

 We hope you’ve enjoyed some of these tips for spring photography.
 Coming out of the winter months can be a tough stage for photographers to build up that motivation to get outdoors shooting (if you haven’t been already).
 But use these tips to get inspired and see what the spring weather brings!

-If you’re an iPhotography member remember to post some of your spring shots into the gallery for everyone to see!
+If you’re an iPhotography member remember to post some of your spring shots into the feedback gallery for everyone to see!